tcgoetz/GarminDB/README.md

 * Summarizing data into a common DB with tables containing daily summaries, weekly summaries, and monthly summaries.
 * Retain data as JSON files or FIT files so that the DB can be regenerated without connecting to Garmin.

 Once you have your data in the DB, I recomend using a SQLite browser like [SQLite Studio](http://sqlitestudio.pl) or [DB Browser for SQLite](https://sqlitebrowser.org/) for browsing and working with the data.
-The scripts create some defaults [views](http://www.tutorialspoint.com/sqlite/sqlite_views.htm) that make browsing the data easier.
+The scripts create some default [views](http://www.tutorialspoint.com/sqlite/sqlite_views.htm) in the DBs that make browsing the data easier.

 # Using It